+Package Description

-Package Description The libvirt package provides an interface to KVM, and the libvirtd daemon for managing guest VMs.
+libvirt The libvirt package provides an interface to KVM, and the libvirt daemons for managing

+guest VMs.

+Package Description

-Package Description Note that the Cockpit web console also provides a graphical interface to interact with KVM and libvirtd to set up and configure VMs on a system.
+The Cockpit web console also provides a graphical interface to interact with KVM and libvirt to set up and configure VMs on a system.
 See Oracle Linux: Using the Cockpit Web Console for more information.

+Install example:

-Install example : sudo dnf module install -y virt qemu-kvm The qemu-kvm package installs the QEMU emulator that performs hardware virtualization so that guests can access host CPU and other resources.
-Install example: sudo dnf install qemu-kvm qemu-img The gemu-img package install provides functionality that lets you create, convert, and modify images offline.
+sudo dnf install libvirt

+qemu-kvm The qemu-kvm package installs the QEMU emulator that performs hardware virtualization so that guests can access host CPU and other resources.
+Install example: sudo dnf install qemu-kvm

+qemu-img The qemu-img package install provides functionality that lets you create, convert, and modify images offline.
 It supports all QEMU image formats.
-Warning: Never use gemu-img to modify images in use by a running virtual machine or any other process.
+Warning: Never use qemu-img to modify images in use by a running virtual machine or any other process.
 By doing so, the image might be destroyed.

+Install example:

-Install example: sudo dnf install qemu-img virt-install The virt-install package provides command line utilities for creating and provisioning guest VMs.
+sudo dnf install qemu-img

+virt-install The virt-install package provides command line utilities for creating and provisioning guest VMs.

 Package Description

 Install example:

 sudo dnf install virt-install

 virt-viewer The virt-viewer package provides a graphical utility that can be loaded into a desktop environment to access the graphical console of a guest VM.
 Install example:

 sudo dnf install virt-viewer

-For information about connecting to a KVM graphical interface by opening it in Virt Viewer, see the virt-viewer(1)Linux man page.
+For information about connecting to a KVM graphical interface by opening it in Virt Viewer, see the virt-viewer(1) manual page.

-Recommended Group Virtualization Packages
+Recommended Virtualization Package Groups

 Virtualization packages can also be installed from package groups.
 Group packages contain the minimum set of packages that are required for a virtualization host.
-For example: